Emervi/yolov5-DeepSORT-2024/README.md

  ![](result.gif)

-## Don't forget to install the requirements.txt
+## Don't forget to install the requirements.txt after you clone this repository
 1 Go to yolov5 folder
 ~~~
 cd yolov5-DeepSORT-2024/yolov5